Eluxadoline: Interactions

+Concurrent use of other drugs that cause constipation, such as opioids, alosetron, anticholinergics, and bismuth subsalicylate, is not preferred.

 Eluxadoline increases the concentrations of drugs which are OATP1B1 and BCRP substrates.
-Also, co-administration of eluxadoline with rosuvastatin may increase the risk of rhabdomyolysis.
+Co-administration of eluxadoline with rosuvastatin may increase the risk of rhabdomyolysis.

 Pharmacology

 Mechanism of action

 Eluxadoline is a μ- and κ-opioid receptor agonist and δ-opioid receptor antagonist that acts locally in the enteric nervous system, possibly decreasing adverse effects on the central nervous system.

 Pharmacokinetics

-In the in vitro studies, eluxadoline was found to be transported by OAT3 (SLC22A8), OATP1B1 (SLCO1B1) and BSEP (ABCB11) at the highest concentrations tested (400 ng/ml which is 162-fold larger than the observed Cmax of the highest therapeutic dose of 100 mg).
-However, it was not to be transported by OCT1 POU2F1, OAT1 Organic anion transporter 1, OCT2, OATP1B3 (SLCO1B3), P-gp (P-glycoprotein), or BCRP (ABCG2).
+In the in vitro studies, eluxadoline was found to be transported by OAT3 (SLC22A8), OATP1B1 (SLCO1B1), and BSEP (ABCB11) at the highest concentrations tested (400 ng/ml, which is 162-fold larger than the observed Cmax of the highest therapeutic dose of 100 mg).
+However, it was not to be transported by OCT1 POU2F1, OAT1 (organic anion transporter 1), OCT2, OATP1B3 (SLCO1B3), P-gp (P-glycoprotein), or BCRP (ABCG2).

 Multidrug resistance-associated protein 2 (MRP2)-vesicular accumulation of eluxadoline was observed, indicating that the drug is a substrate of MRP2.
 Eluxadoline was not found to inhibit BCRP-, BSEP-, MRP2-, OCT1-, OCT2-, OAT1-, OAT3-, or OATP1B3-mediated transport of probe substrates but inhibited the transport of probe substrates of OATP1B1 and P-gp.
-Also in the in vitro studies, it was observed that eluxadoline is an in vivo substrate of OATP1B1, OAT3, and MRP2.
+In the in vitro studies, it was observed that eluxadoline is an in vivo substrate of OATP1B1, OAT3, and MRP2.
 Finally, no inhibition or induction of cytochrome P450 enzymes was observed.

-Following a 100 mg dose of eluxadoline, the Cmax was about 2 to 4 ng/ml and AUC was 12-22 ng.h/ml.
+Following a 100 mg dose of eluxadoline, the Cmax was about 2 to 4 ng/ml and AUC was 12 to 22 ng.h/ml.
 Eluxadoline has linear pharmacokinetics with no accumulation upon repeated twice daily dosing.
 Taking eluxadoline with high fat meal decreased the Cmax by 50% and AUC by 60%.